 If left unattended, milk thistle can take over a field thanks to the easy and rapid dispersal of its seeds by even a slight wind.

-Even though milk thistle is indigenious to Asia, Europe, and North Africa, it has now been naturalized in the United States, Australia, and South America. naturalized in North and South America and Australia.
+Even though milk thistle is indigenous to Asia, Europe, and North Africa, it has now been naturalized in the United States, Australia, and South America. naturalized in North and South America and Australia.
 Although many consider it an invasive weed, still.

 While milk thistle grows abundantly in the wild nearly throughout the United States, it is possible to purchase seeds to cultivate this plant – or purchase it in supplement form at health food stores.

 It is most often found in grocery stores in a tea format.
-The entire plant is edible, when properly prepared and harvested, and can be used in a wide variety of recipes to bolster their nutritional content and flavor.
+All parts of the plant are edible, when properly prepared and harvested, and can be used in a wide variety of recipes to bolster their nutritional content and flavor.